lenpio0/JsLearn/README.md

 # JS-Rock-Paper-Scissors

-A simple rock paper scissors in javascript where you can choose the number of winning rounds.
+A simple rock paper scissors i have done to learn Javascript.